Workers Compensation Benefits

 Employees must report any income (other than income benefits they may be receiving) to the Division of Workers' Compensation and the insurance carrier so an adjustment can be made to your income benefit payments.
-You may be fined and/or charged with fraud if you receive temporary income benefits while also receiving wages from an employer without informing the Division and the insurance carrier.
+Employees may be fined and/or charged with fraud if they receive temporary income benefits while also receiving wages from an employer without notifying the Division of Insurance and the insurance carrier.

 Income benefits are no longer payable following the death of an injured employee receiving income benefits.
 The injured employee's beneficiaries may be eligible to apply and receive death benefits if the injured employee's death was due to the work-related injury or illness.

 Death benefits can replace a portion of lost family income for dependents and eligible family members of employees killed on the job.
 Benefits may also be payable to parents when there are no surviving eligible dependent family members.

 A beneficiary becomes eligible for death benefits the day after the employee's death.
 Death benefits end at different times depending on the beneficiary's qualifications to be entitled for this benefit.
 Death benefits may be paid if there is an eligible:

 - Dependent child

 - Dependent grandchild

 - Other eligible dependent family members such as parents may be eligible when there are no other surviving eligible dependent family members

 - A spouse is usually eligible to receive death benefits for life unless he/she remarries.
 Upon remarriage, the insurance carrier will typically pay a two (2) year (104 weeks) lump sum payment